Jeonghun-Ban/Course-Registration-Project-Server/README.md

 Info
 ---
-This Project was implemented in the Java language and JavaFX.
+This Project was implemented in the Java RMI-Communication and JavaFX.